Krukov/cashews/Readme.md

 #### Simple cache

-This is typical cache strategy: execute, store and return from cache until it expired.
+This is a typical cache strategy: execute, store and return from cache until it expires.

 ```python
 from datetime import timedelta